harshpatil/Relational-DBMS/README.txt

 1) createPageFile :
    For the first time user needs to create a file before performing any further operations on it.
 A file with two pages will be created and totalNumPages is set to 1.
-We have stored "totalNumPages" at the first page (bookkeeping page page position -1), and the actual data exposed to user starts from second page(page postion 0) which currently is filled with '\0' bytes.
+We have stored "totalNumPages" at the first page (bookkeeping page position -1), and the actual data exposed to user starts from second page(page postion 0) which currently is filled with '\0' bytes.
    On success it returns RC_OK, if the file already exists it fails with RC_FILE_ALREADY_EXISTS.